LegendaryLinux/LegendModal/README.md

 Import the class:
 `import LegendModal from 'legend-modal;`

-## Code Examples:
+## Getting Started:

-#### Start with a basic HTML file.
+#### Begin with a basic HTML file.
-Your modal content is contained within DOM elements on the page.
-Probably a `div`, but *LegendModal* isn't picky.
+Your modal content can contained within DOM elements on the page or provided by a React.Component.
+*LegendModal* isn't picky.
 ```html
 <!DOCTYPE HTML>